-- The first method is using Key Selection buttons 1 to 4, the buttons will go Green when selected (buttons shown above). - The second method is using the Key On/Off buttons shown at the top in the diagram.
+- The first method is using Key Selection OLED buttons with the UP/Down toggle buttons.
+With the Key source selected, touch the OLED Key selection button and then use the Up/Down toggle buttons to scroll to the required Key, and then touch the OLED button again to confirm the selection. - The second method is using the Key On/Off buttons (MAV-Trans module).
 The buttons toggle On/Off when pressed.
 With no key layer selected the buttons are unlit, when pressed the button will either light white or tallied red.
 The key layer can now be seen on the monitor.